pyeventsourcing/eventsourcing/docs/topics/process.rst

 The most important concern pursued in this section is to obtain a reliable process.
 A process is reliable if its product is entirely unaffected by sudden termination of the process happening at any time ("safety"), except in being delayed until the processing is resumed ("liveness").
-The other concerns are maintainability and scalability.
+The other important concerns are maintainability and scalability.

 This definition of the reliability of a process doesn't include availability.
 Obviously without any infrastructure, the processing will be delayed indefinitely.